-Very early on in my tenure as a special education teacher I realized that I needed a flexible curriculum–that is to say, work material I could quickly edit and therefore adapt for a diverse group of struggling learners.
+Very early on in my tenure as a special education teacher I realized that I needed a wide and flexible curriculum–that is to say, various and variable work material I could quickly edit and therefore adapt for a diverse group of learners.
 I began typing text, and I’ve not stopped yet.
 Mark’s Text Terminal, as much as anything, exists as a vehicle for distributing to other teachers the materials I’ve developed.
 My motive in one respect is entirely selfish: I’m interested in peer review of these materials, which is why, as I say on the About Weekly Texts page, I seek, beg for, nag after, wheedle, entreat, and plead for teachers’ comments on this material.

 In my teaching practice, I seek to assist students first and foremost in developing their understanding of their own learning styles–I want students to learn how they learn.
 But I also focus heavily on literacy issues in the fullest sense of the term.
 Everything our students do in school they do using the medium of language.
 Without a solid working knowledge of the English language, students will–and do, in my experience–find school a miserable experience indeed.
-I work to assist struggling readers from basic phonemic awareness to advanced comprehension; I teach writing from basic declarative sentences to synthetic research papers.
+I work to assist struggling readers from basic phonemic awareness to advanced comprehension; I seek to teach writing from the fundamental structure of declarative sentences to synthetic research papers.
 I work to build the vocabularies students need to understand what they hear in class, and what they need to say in class.

 That’s Mark’s Text Terminal in a nutshell.
 The materials I post here are for teachers’ use.
 All the materials I write and post here are copyrighted–please don’t sell them for your own gain.
 You can contact Mark at email@example.com

 About the banner photograph: In 1994, I had an opportunity to travel to Russia to spend a month working in an orphanage in a town called Mstyora (pronounced Mist-your-ah).
 The town is famous for its school for training artisans in the craft of painting miniatures on tiny wooden boxes.
 Most of the kids in the Mstyora Detsky Dom (Mstyora Children’s Home) were, using the broadest sense of the term, orphaned; one brother and sister pair arrived during my stay whose parents had abandoned them at the Ukraine Train Station in Moscow.
 Anyway, this is a group of children waiting at the door of my quarters, exhorting me to join them in a game of lapta, a bat and ball game similar to Cricket that Russians have played since the 14th century.